-A more detailed discussion of the Company's governance monitoring and evaluation system is presented in PLDT's 2013 Annual Report ("2013 Annual Report"), pp. 30-46.
-A copy of the 2013 Annual Report is posted at: http://pldt.com/docs/default-source/annual-reports/2013/2013-ar-main-section.pdf?sfvrsn=2.
+A more detailed discussion of the Company's governance monitoring and evaluation system is also presented in PLDT's 2013 Annual Report ("2013 Annual Report"), pp. 30-46.
+A copy of the 2013 Annual Report is posted at: http://pldt.com/investor-relations/annual-reports.